County Championship Group 2. Gloucestershire v Somerset. 20th, 21st, 22nd and 23rd May 2021. Bristol.

 The crowd’s response to Abell’s drive did not just mark the return of some of the old normality.
 It marked a stroke that, while it produced only two runs, made up in quality what it lacked in quantity.
 It presaged an innings out of the very top drawer of county cricket batting, full of classical style, quality and fighting spirit.
 Gloucestershire may be top of Somerset’s County Championship group, but they left barely a mark on Abell during his nearly seven hours at the crease, and that on a wicket helpful to bowlers.

-As the morning sun slowly worked its way across the sky between occasional bands of cloud, the scores of the two batsmen, in close consort each with the other, were painstakingly built, as, between the runs, they fought to keep the ever-persistent Gloucestershire bowlers out.
-Their scores were always within a run or two of each other.
+As the morning sun slowly worked its way across the sky between occasional bands of cloud, the scores of the two batsmen, always within a run or so of each other, were painstakingly built.
 Occasionally, where a ball merited positive attention it would receive it.
 Abell clipped Worrall crisply off his legs just behind square to the Mound Stand for four, the stroke as certain as any of his stock of defensive strokes.
 As if to encapsulate the morning in an over, Byrom drove the first ball of a Taylor over neatly to long on for three to appreciative applause while Abell, as neatly, played out the remaining five balls for no runs.
 The score at the end of the over provided further evidence of the intensity of the toe-to-toe nature of the play from two teams grappling for top spot in their Championship group.
 Somerset 73 for 1 from 31 overs.
 Byrom 34.
 Abell 34.
 “A pleasant day of cricket in the sun,” I wrote in my notebook.

 Somerset had a clear edge in terms of the match, but Gloucestershire were ahead of Somerset in the Championship group with a game in hand.
-With less than two days playing time left and a possibly terminal forecast for the last day, Gloucestershire were all but certain to retain an advantage when the final stumps were drawn.
+With less than two days playing time left, and a possibly terminal forecast for the last day, Gloucestershire were all but certain to retain an advantage when the final stumps were drawn.
 Somerset’s ambitions were realistically limited to narrowing the gap by taking more bonus points than Gloucestershire.
 At least though, from a Somerset perspective, a base had been built.
 Four byes, four leg byes and two singles in an over helped Somerset forward.
-Then Byrom edged Payne to third man for two and, off the next ball, to Brathwaite, Gloucestershire’s West Indian Test player, at first slip.
+Then Byrom edged Payne to third man for two, and off the next ball to Brathwaite, Gloucestershire’s West Indian Test player, at first slip.
 Brathwaite dived low to his right and, after a desperate scrabble for the ball, caught it at the second or third attempt.
-It was difficult to unravel his desperate scrabble for the ball from square, but Gloucestershire had struck back and Somerset were 85 for 2 after 36 overs.
+Gloucestershire had struck back and Somerset were 85 for 2 after 36 overs.
 Byrom 38.

 No sooner were the players off than the rain stopped and lunch brought another return to the old times.
 The crowd was relatively small and the concourses behind the stands relatively wide.
 It meant there was space enough for people to meander to and from the food outlets and stop to chat to people they had not seen for over a year and a half without getting in each other’s air as it were.
 And the chat, beyond the usual, polite, “How are you?” was of the cricket.
 In particular the discipline of both the Gloucestershire bowling and Abell’s batting.
 It had been a session-long duel worth the watching someone thought.
 The main difference from the old times was, I thought, the greeting smiles were broader and warmer as befits a meeting between friends after a long absence.

-Bartlett, who had replaced Hildreth, struggled to settle, although he did steer Taylor neatly to third man for three.
-It profited him little because he was lbw to his next ball, the first ball of Worrall’s second spell.
-Bartlett had made five, Somerset were 135 for 4, those hoping for 400 looked destined to be disappointed and Gloucestershire’s supporters were sitting a little more upright in their seats.
-Even more so when Lewis Goldsworthy, in his first failure in the Championship, defended against Worrall and edged straight to Bracey behind the stumps for 2.
-Two balls later Davies, Somerset’s lower order rock in 2021, was caught low to his right by Dent at third slip.
+George Bartlett, who had replaced Hildreth, struggled to settle, although he did steer Taylor neatly to third man for three.
+It profited him little because he was leg before wicket to his next ball, the first ball of Worrall’s second spell.
+Bartlett had made five, Somerset were 135 for 4, those hoping for 400 looked destined to be disappointed, and Gloucestershire’s supporters were sitting a little more upright in their seats.
+Even more so when Lewis Goldsworthy, in his first failure in the Championship, defended against Worrall and edged straight to Bracey behind the stumps for two.
+Two balls later, Davies, Somerset’s lower order rock in 2021, was caught low to his right by Dent at third slip.
 From the heights of 127 for 2, Somerset had fallen to 143 for 6.
 All four wickets suggesting, from square, a degree of movement.
 Worrall had taken three of those wickets in nine balls and had changed the shape of the Somerset innings.
 Three wickets to Worrall, but they were taken on the back of a Gloucestershire bowling performance which had never lost its threat.

 In the 32 overs between lunch and tea Gloucestershire took five wickets and Somerset scored 75 runs, 20 of them in the first three of those overs.
 Abell had scored 29 of the runs as he fought to keep the Somerset innings afloat.
-Twenty-nine runs in over two hours and yet his innings could not be described as dour, for even when Abell’s focus is almost entirely on defence he plays with a classical style.
+Twenty-nine runs in over two hours, and yet his innings could not be described as dour, for even when Abell’s focus is almost entirely on defence he plays with a classical style.
 The MCC Coaching Manual of old brought to life.
 For ball after ball, his feet moved into position and the straight face of the bat came down the line to meet the ball.
-If the ball could be left the bat was held high above his shoulder.
-Where runs were taken the word which best described his strokes was ‘decisive’.
-It was an innings of full-on defensive strokes, occasional, neatly applied steers or glances or, just three times according to my notes, emphatically struck boundaries.
-The one with which he had brought up his fifty, a straight drive to the Ashley Down Road End off Taylor and a glance, fine to the Pavilion boundary off Worrall, were as classically struck as any you will see.
+If the ball could be left, the bat was held high above his shoulder.
+Where runs were taken, the word which best described his strokes was ‘decisive’.
+It was an innings of uncompromising defensive strokes, occasional, neatly applied steers or glances, and, just three times according to my notes, emphatically struck boundaries.
+The one with which he had brought up his fifty, a straight drive to the Ashley Down Road End off Taylor, and a glance, fine to the Pavilion boundary off Worrall, were as classically struck as any you will see.
 It was a masterclass in extended, controlled accumulation and the 75 runs which were now posted against his number on the scoreboard were Somerset gold dust in the developing context of the match.

-Somerset began to push again.
+Somerset were pushing again.
 A three steered to third man off Higgins by Gregory was followed by a two turned behind square by Abell, and quickly followed by a single to Abell.
 “Come on lads!” rang out from the crowd.
 It was a shout fuelled by Somerset’s rising total, and by the scoreboard registering 250 for 7 and Somerset’s second batting point.
 Abell, who had been coaxing his score along had reached 96.
 Four through the covers off Payne from a classic Abell drive in which the bat stopped abruptly as it made contact with the ball, there was no follow through, brought up his century.
 It was Somerset’s first century of the season.
 The applause from all was extended, and enthusiastic from the Somerset contingent.
 Abell raised his bat to the dressing room and to the Mound Stand.
+Spectator cricket was back.
 Two overs later Gregory was raising his bat as a forceful off drive, again off Payne, took him to 51 from 77 balls.
 Three overs later, Abell, with two fours off Taylor, one a sumptuous straight drive, the other driven past the diving point fielder, brought up the century partnership, made in 28 overs.
 Three milestones in short order.
-It was heady stuff from the Somerset batsmen and the large Somerset contingent in the crowd, spread across the stands by pre-allocated tickets as they were, were wreathed in smiles and applauding for all they were worth.
+It was heady stuff from the Somerset batsmen, and the large Somerset contingent in the crowd, spread across the stands by pre-allocated tickets as they were, were wreathed in smiles and applauding for all they were worth.
 Oh, it was good to be back!

 Close.
 Somerset 300 for 8 dec (T.B.
 Abell 132*, L. Gregory 57, D.J.
 Worrall 3-52).
 Gloucestershire 16 for 2.
 Gloucestershire trail Somerset by 284 with eight first innings wickets standing.